 Been to the doctor’s saying “why am I so tired?”
 They run a few labs and do a quick physical.
 No obvious results come back and you’re told everything’s fine.
 Perhaps come back in a few months if it doesn’t improve.

 Not working for you?
 You’re not alone.

-I have a different approach.
+I have a different approach to Adrenal Fatigue Treatment Australia.
 I detect the early signs of your body struggling, before you get deep into adrenal fatigue.
 Why wait until you hit rock bottom?
 Uncovering the root causes is vital to great long term results.

 Your tiny adrenal glands sit on top of your kidneys, to each side of your lower back.
 They’re responsible for regulating the stress response through the making of cortisol and adrenaline.
 In our busy, chronically stressed-out lives, our bodies are pumping out cortisol on a continual basis.
 We simply aren’t meant to function that way, and it can wear us down and burn us out.
 To add fuel to the fire, we tend to live on a diet of sugary, processed foods and caffeine.
 The stress, sugar and caffeine overload can wear down the adrenals as well.

 So how do you know if your adrenals are fatigued?

 Here is a summary of the stages of stress to help you identify if this is you:

 - High cortisol and adrenaline

 - Hot flushes